Issels Non-Toxic Cancer Immunotherapy and Non-Toxic Cancer Treatment Vaccines

 • Non-Toxic Autologous Dendritic Cell Cancer Vaccine

-As the most potent antigen presenting immune cells they are responsible for identifying pathogens (viruses, fungi, bacteria, malignant cells) and presenting their identifying markers, antigens, to specific T-lymphocytes that then multiply and attack the disease.
+As the most potent antigen presenting immune cells, dendritic cells are responsible for identifying pathogens (malignant cells, viruses, fungi, bacteria) and presenting their identifying markers, antigens, to specific T-lymphocytes that then multiply and attack the disease.

 The Prostate Cancer Vaccine is designed to stimulate a patient’s immune system to target prostate cancer cells.
 The preparation of the vaccine involves culturing the patient’s peripheral monocytes in vitro in the presence of a recombinant growth factor, special cytokines and their own prostate-specific antigen, which is fractionated into peptides in order to achieve a more specific immune response.
 Read more »